Cage (Akina Nakamori album)

-Cage (ケージ, Kēji) is the 10th cover album by Japanese entertainer Akina Nakamori, released on November 8, 2017 under Universal Music Japan.
+Cage (ケージ, Kēji) is the 10th covers album by Japanese entertainer Akina Nakamori, released on November 8, 2017 under Universal Music Japan.

 Background

 Cage was released as a part of the 35th debut anniversary celebration and on the same day as the original album Akina.

-The album was released in the limited and regular edition.
+The album was released in limited and regular editions.
 The limited edition includes a DVD containing 10 minutes of footage for Nakamori's 35th debut anniversary celebration.

-After the album's release, Nakamori's music release activities were suspended without announcement.
+After the album's release, Nakamori's music release activities were suspended without announcement during the time of release until 2023.

 Chart performance

 Cage debuted at No. 8 on Oricon's albums chart and charted for six weeks.
-On the Billboard Japan charts, the album debuted at No. 7 on the Album Weekly Charts.
+On the Billboard Japan album chart, the album debuted at No. 7.

 Track listing

 All tracks arranged by Kengo Sasaki.